 Emission activity from 111 is evident on the right-hand side of Figures 2 and 6, concentrated across the excitation numbers 405–410 cm-1 and dominated by the (111, 111) band.
-On the left-hand sides, we clearly have two main subregions of emission activity, associated with exciting the level that is predominantly 291 and, to slightly lower wavenumber, emission from the one that is predominantly 142; these subregions are each dominated by their respective (v, m) = 0 bands.
-In deducing the assignments of other bands arising from emission from these upper states, we take account of the fact that such bands are expected to have a similar width of activity as the (v, m) = 0 band across the region, and also have similar band profiles.
+On the left-hand side of Figure 2, we clearly have two main subregions of emission activity, associated with exciting the level that is predominantly 291 and, to slightly lower wavenumber, emission from the one that is predominantly 142; these subregions are each dominated by their respective (v, m) = 0 bands.
+In deducing the assignments of other bands arising from emission from these upper states, we take account of the fact that such bands are expected to have a similar width of activity as the (v, m) = 0 band across the region.
 As well as (111, 291m2) activity, we also see a weak but distinct (291m2, 291m2) band at (412, 438) cm-1 in the 2D-LIF spectrum in Figure 6 together with broad activity across this region.

 Immediately apparent from Figure 6 is that although there is a strong (291, 291) band, there is no clear evidence for a (111, 291) band, suggesting no significant interaction between 291 and 111, as mentioned above when discussing the DF spectra.
 In Figure 7 we show traces where we have integrated vertical strips of activity across the 2D-LIF spectrum for the main bands.
 It can be seen that there is very weak 291 activity in the region of 111, and a correspondingly small amount of 111 activity when exciting via 291.
 However, examining the activity at various emission wavenumbers shows that these observations are artefacts of the integrations, which are picking up some of the weak, broad activity from the main (v, m) = 0 bands.
 As a consequence, we conclude that there is no evidence for interaction between 291 and 111.
 Also apparent in the 2D-LIF spectrum in Figure 6 is a weak band at (399, 457) cm-1; since this seems to be associated with 291, we assign this to the symmetry-allowed (291m0, 141m3(-)) transition.

-In Figure 8(a), we see the strong (142, 142) band and a weak (142, 111) band.
-The latter is consistent with the (111, 142) band seen in Figure 6, assigned as such since its maximum intensity appears across the same range as for the (142, 142) band (and which is clearly displaced from that of the (291, 291) band).
-Although these could arise from FC activity, they could potentially be evidence that the 111 and 142 levels are weakly coupled in the S1 state.
-Again, the integration traces in Figure 7 indicate that there is possibly some weak coupling between 142 and 111.
+In Figure 8(a), we see the strong (142, 142) band, which is clearly displaced from that of the (291, 291) band, and a weak (142, 111) band.
+The latter is consistent with the (111, 142) band seen in this figure.
+These could arise from FC activity, or be evidence that the 111 and 142 levels are weakly coupled in the S1 state; the integrated traces in Figure 7 are also consistent with these.
 Although the shoulder on the 291 trace is consistent with suggesting some 291 emission from 142, this is thought to arise from underlying rotational structure, since there is no corresponding shoulder on the low-wavenumber side of the 142 band, suggesting no 291 emission from 142.
 This is also evident in the 2D-LIF image in Figure 6, where the (291, 291) band is seen to be localised, and there is no extension of this band to lower wavenumber, as would be expected if there were a (142, 291) contribution.
 Overall, we conclude that there is no significant interaction between the 142 and 291 levels.

-We will discuss the 489 cm-1 band in Section 3.4.3.2.
+We will discuss the 489 cm-1 band – see Figure 6 – in Section 3.4.3.2.